 EEC governance, oversight, and services

-The Department of Early Education and Care (EEC) is part of the Executive Office of Education, one of eight Executive Offices under Governor Charlie Baker.
+The Department of Early Education and Care (EEC) is part of the Executive Office of Education, one of nine Executive Offices under Governor Charlie Baker.
 Education Secretary James A. Peyser oversees the Executive Office of Education and is Governor Baker's top advisor on education.
-The Commissioner of Early Education and Care, Thomas L. Weber, manages the Department of Early Education and Care.

 An eleven member Board of Early Education and Care sets policies and regulations related to early education and care programs and services in the Commonwealth of Massachusetts.
 The Board of Early Education and Care is chaired by Nonie Lesaux, Ph.D.